 Tobacco products include any products containing tobacco leaf, including but not limited to, cigarettes, cigars, pipe tobacco, snuff, chewing tobacco, dipping tobacco, etc. Nicotine products include any products containing nicotine for human consumption used in any type of electronic smoking device including, but not limited to, e-cigarettes and vaping.
 Also prohibited are hookah products used to produce smoke and/or vapor from the burning of tobacco, shisha and other plant matter.

-Smoking includes inhaling, exhaling, burning, or carrying any lighted or heated tobacco, marijuana or plant product whether natural or synthetic, intended for inhalation.
+Smoking includes inhaling, exhaling, burning, or carrying any lighted or heated tobacco, marijuana or other plant product whether natural or synthetic, intended for inhalation.
 Cessation products specifically approved by the U.S. Food and Drug Administration for use in treating nicotine or tobacco dependence are excluded.
-Students who violate this community standard may be subject to the Housing Judicial Process.
-You can find out more about the policy and cessation programs at this website: http://www.southalabama.edu/tobaccofree.
+Students who violate this community standard may be subject to the Housing Student Conduct Process.
+You can find out more about the policy and cessation programs at this website: www.southalabama.edu/tobaccofree.

 All weapons are prohibited in University housing buildings, parking lots, and on University property.
 This includes, but is not limited to, bullets, ball bearing bullets, bullet balls, pellets, firearms, guns, knives (see below III.12.
-“Knives”), paintball guns, air guns, hunting bows, archery bows, swords, martial arts weapons, and replicas of such weapons.
-Toy and water guns are prohibited.
-In addition, fireworks and pyrotechnic devices and materials are prohibited on University property.
-Students who violate this community standard may be subject to the Housing Judicial Process.
-Please also refer to the Code of Student Conduct, “Prohibited Conduct” in The Lowdown.
+“Knives”), paintball guns, air guns, stun guns, Tasers, hunting bows, archery bows, swords, martial arts weapons, and replicas of such weapons, including toy and water guns.
+Fireworks and pyrotechnic devices and materials are also prohibited on University property.
+Students who violate this community standard may be subject to the Housing Student Conduct Process.
+Please also refer to the Code of Student Conduct, 'Prohibited Conduct' in The Lowdown.